 Source: Bakersfield College, Institutional Effectiveness Office.
-Early College Dashboard facilitating annual enrollment, and develop a fee waiver application protocol for non-residents.
+Early College Dashboard residents.
 To ease the transition to BC, support is provided to ensure all students are completing their appropriate financial aid applications.

-Bakersfield College has identified several additional areas for action to further develop the Early College program.
-These include refining and streamlining the dual enrollment application process,
+While the Early College program has sustained success each year with earned certificates and degrees, Bakersfield College has identified several additional areas for action to further develop the Early College program.
+These include refining and streamlining the dual enrollment application process, facilitating annual enrollment, and developing a fee waiver application protocol for non-